 The aforementioned Deloitte study offers further insight into the situation: “Close to half (48%) of Gen Z and 44% of millennial respondents in the primary survey said they’re stressed all or most of the time.
 But in the pulse survey, anxiety levels fell eight points for both generations, indicating a potential silver lining to the disruption caused by the pandemic.”

 Prior to the pandemic and rise of remote working, businesses had a number of options to help employees maintain physical and mental well-being, through programs such as free gym memberships, yoga classes, and providing staff with fresh fruit and other healthy eating options in the workplace.
-Moving beyond 2020, however, and companies need to adopt a digital strategy which tracks sentiment and helps provide employees with the support they need.
+Moving beyond 2020, however, and companies need to adopt a digital strategy that tracks sentiment and helps provide employees with the support they need.